MuditAKaushal/Sales-Data-Analysis/README.md

 APPROACH --

-Use Excel for initial data cleaning, exploratory analysis, and segmentation.
+1--Use Excel for initial data cleaning, exploratory analysis, and segmentation.

-Leverage Power BI to create interactive dashboards that visualize key sales metrics.
+2--Leverage Power BI to create interactive dashboards that visualize key sales metrics.

-Identify and present key insights to stakeholders for informed decision-making
+3--Identify and present key insights to stakeholders for informed decision-making